Inaccurate building report carried out for a home seller

 This roof was supported off a binder beam that was not sufficient in its size to carry the roof load.
 Causing the roof and ceiling joists to sag significantly.

-The problem was not mentioned in the sellers building inspection report, given to the prospective buyer to help the sale of the house proceed.
-Fortunately the buyer had the sense to obtain their own independent, unbiased report from Peter Weddell.
+The problem was not mentioned in the sellers building inspection report, given to the prospective buyer to help sale of the house proceed.

-Weight of the roof is causing the ceiling joists to bow upwards (where joined).
+Weight of the roof is causing the ceiling joists to bow upwards (where they are joined).

 Although a common method of roof construction in the 70’s it is by no means acceptable and requires reconstructing.